yucelzeynep/01_exercise_hello_name/README.md

    - After deployment, you will be provided with a live URL for your application.

 #### Conclusion
 You have successfully created and deployed a simple Flask web application that greets users based on their input.
-This exercise reinforced your understanding of Flask, HTML, and cloud deployment using Render.
+This exercise should have reinforced your understanding of Flask, HTML, and cloud deployment using Render.